kwansupp/kwansupp.github.io/pages/about.md

 In my free time I enjoy various sports and am a competitive soccer player.
 I play the alto saxophone and am learning the guitar.

 I also enjoy reading various sorts of books.
+Check out my [reading list](/books)!
 Lately, I've been reading a lot of philosophy and memoir, but I like to switch things up every now and then.
 I love classical literature and novels.
 I believe reading opens worlds and I try to read various sorts of books to be able to understand the different worlds, which I hope gives me a better understanding of people.

 <!-- # Journey